- Social media is an extremely powerful tool in the modern digital marketing world. There is no shocking news here.

 - However, some industries can leverage social media and its benefits better than others… or so you may think.

-- Find out whether social media can actually work and be beneficial for the real estate industry or not.
-And if the answer is positive, learn how to do it best.
+- Find out whether social media is beneficial for the real estate industry.
+And if the answer is yes (spoiler alert), learn how to do it best.

 There’s a dilemma that’s staring us in the face.
 There’s simply no getting around it: for many of us, social media doesn’t really seem to have worked…